usdoj-crt/beta-ada/_pages/_resources/q&a-accessibility-requirements-pools-public.md

 description: "This document provides answers to some common questions regarding requirements in the 2010 regulations and Standards as they apply to public accommodations with existing pools."
 permalink: /resources/q&a-accessibility-requirements-pools-public/
 lead: |-
   In 2010, the Department of Justice published updated regulations under the Americans with Disabilities Act (ADA).
 These regulations adopted the 2010 Standards for Accessible Design (2010 Standards), which, for the first time, contain specific accessibility requirements for a number of types of recreational facilities, including swimming pools, wading pools, and spas.

-  In January 2012, the Department issued guidance titled “ADA 2010 Revised Requirements: Accessible Pools—Accessible Means of Entry and Exit” to assist entities covered by Title III of the ADA, such as hotels and motels, health clubs, recreation centers, public country clubs, and other businesses that have swimming pools, wading pools, and spas, in understanding how the new requirements apply to them.
 lang: "en"
 related-content: true
 print: true